 |Grant/Funding||Eligibility and use of funds||Grant/funding amounts||Application period and final notification date|

-Multiculturalism grants are offered by the Ministry of International Trade and Responsible for Asia Pacific Strategy and Multiculturalism and are administered through the gaming grant program.
+Multiculturalism grants are administered through the gaming grant program.

 |Eligible non-profit community organizations.